"I'm Sales, you know. I don't need the perfect Sales resume. I can sell myself."

 What are some broad-level key skills in a Sales resume?

-The Key Skills section of a Sales resume is where you have the chance to dump all your research around keywords and job description.
+The Key Skills section of a Sales resume is where you have the chance to dump all your research around keywords and job descriptions.
 But a word of caution.
 Don’t go overboard!
 For an experienced recruiter, it won’t take a minute to find out if the key skills are actually genuine or whether they’ve been dumped for the sake of it.

 Like we mentioned, the journey of your Sales resume does not end at ATS.
 If keyword-stuffing was the solution to all ATS problems, everyone would be doing it.
 You can fool the machine (even though most modern ATSs are equipped to deal with cases of keyword stuffing, and some even penalize the applicant by blocking them from all subsequent vacancies) but the recruiter sitting behind the ATS has been handling resumes for years.
 Good luck fooling them.